 You should implement a parser for the WHILE language using parser combinators.
 Be careful that the parser takes as input a stream, or list, of tokens generated by the tokenizer from the previous coursework.
 For this you might want to filter out whitespaces and comments.
-Your parser should be able to handle the WHILE programs in Figures 2 - 5.
-In addition give the parse tree for the statement:
+Your parser should be able to handle the WHILE programs in Figures 2-5.
+In addition give the parse tree according to your grammar for the statement: